 The Student Representation Fee is a \$2 nonrefundable fee collected at registration.
 This fee was approved by popular student vote.
 The fee ensures EVC students representation of every form of government.
-Concurrently enrolled high school students with an approved R-40 on file are exempt from paying this fee.
+Concurrently enrolled high school students with an approved Special Admit form on file are exempt from paying this fee.